josharsh/100LinesOfCode/Notes GUI/README.md

-##Notes App is a simple python GUI for creating and deleting Notes.
+## Notes App is a simple python GUI for creating and deleting Notes.

-#HOW TO USE
+# HOW TO USE

 Run in terminal.
-'''bash
+'''
 python notes.py
 '''